 By working in Brisbane, you will be participating in a dynamic urban economy.
-The city, as well as its metropolitan area, is often called Queensland’s “economic engine room” for its contribution to the state’s economic activities.
-In 2009, for instance, the labor force in Brisbane created nearly 50% of Queensland’s entire economic output.
+The city, as well as its metropolitan area, is often called Queensland’s (QLD) “economic engine room” for its contribution to the state’s economic activities.

-The state had actually suffered from a period of draught until 2010 when the dry weather ended in heavy thunderstorms and lots of rain.
-People living and working in Brisbane were hit less hard than other regions in Queensland, but the floods were still a major natural disaster, the worst in almost 40 years.
+Queensland had actually suffered from a period of draught until 2010, when the dry weather ended in heavy thunderstorms and lots of rain.
+Those living and working in Brisbane were hit less hard than other regions in Queensland, but the floods were still a major natural disaster, the worst in almost 40 years.